jeffbyrnes/aws-micro-swap-cookbook/README.md

 This cookbook sets up and enables a swap on micro EC2 instances.

+After writing this whole cookbook, setting up tests, and getting this to v1.0.0, @sethvargo’s [swap cookbook](https://github.com/sethvargo-cookbooks/swap) was discovered, which provides all the functionality of this cookbook as a resouce.

 # Requirements

 Must be executed on a `t1.micro` EC2 instance.
 Otherwise, nothing will occur, as other instance types have swap set up already.